nirs/blkhash/CONTRIBUTING.md

 Open a new shell to apply the changes.

-Install pytest and resuse via pip.
+Install pytest and reuse via pip.
 See the section "Creating virtual environment" below.

 #### Using MacPorts